olist/work-at-olist-data/README.md

 ## How to participate

-1. Make a fork of this repository on Github.
+1. Make a fork of this repository on Github
-2. Follow the instructions of README.md (this file);
+2. Follow the instructions of README.md (this file)
 3. Deploy the project if necessary.
 Here are some tools we recomend:
    * [Kaggle Kernels](https://www.kaggle.com/kernels) for Jupyter Notebooks
    * [Colaboratory](https://colab.research.google.com) for Jupyter Notebooks